-On occasion, students encounter medical concerns or conditions outside of their control that lead to challenges attending and completing coursework at Maritime College.
+On occasion, students encounter medical concerns or conditions outside of their control that led to challenges attending and completing coursework at Maritime College.
 Students may request a medical leave of absence for the full semester (all courses) in which they encounter the medical issue.
 To request a medical leave, students should consult with the Dean of Student Affairs, file the Leave of Absence form with the Registrar's office, accompanied by the medical leave support form (completed by a licensed health care provider).
-This request will be reviewed by the Registrar, Academic Dean, Dean of Student Affairs, and Health Services.
+This request will be reviewed by various departments.
 If a medical leave is granted, students will be withdrawn from ALL courses in the semester (receiving 'W' grades).
 Medical leave cannot be requested of individual courses.
 Students taking a medical leave of absence will have a hold placed on their account requiring them to meet with Health Services prior to beginning a subsequent semester.
 Students who have taken a medical leave of absence must provide updated medical documentation to the Health Services department upon their return for clearance to return to the campus.